 All share based payment arrangements are recognised in the parent Company's financial statements.
 The Company operates equity-settled share based remuneration plans for remuneration of employees of the Company and its subsidiaries.
 Options are issued by the parent to the employees of the Company and its subsidiaries.
-The charge for the share based remuneration is recognised in the parent Company profit and loss account.
+The charge for the share based remuneration is recognised in the parent Company income statement.